Travel Tips: Avoid these 7 etiquette mistakes while traveling abroad

 2. Greece: Beware the toilet paper trap in Greece

-Arguably the biggest attractions in Greece are the Parthenon, the Coliseum, and all the other ancient architectural marvels.
+Arguably the biggest attractions in Greece are the Parthenon, the Ancient Theatre of the Asklepieion, and all the other ancient architectural marvels.
 The ancient Greeks were as advance in their plumbing capabilities as they were with their building savvy, what with a Minoan king of Crete inventing the first flushable toilet about 2,800 years ago.
 But the technical know-how in that department has not kept pace.
 Toilets throughout the country today are equipped with pipes that are about two inches in diameter, about half that of pipes in the U.S. Toilet paper easily clogs them, so bins are supplied in every loo for paper waste.

 3. Germany: Mind your hands